 Testament to the growing importance of global brands, the Coca Cola advertising agency, McCann –Erickson opened an Australian office in 1959.
-Coke’s ad agency quickly won local brands and adopted the local vernacular, creating campaigns such as ‘Louie the Fly’ and the ‘It’s time’ campaign that propelled Gough Whitlam’s Labor Party into office.
+Coke’s ad agency quickly won the business of local brands and adopted the local vernacular, creating campaigns such as ‘Louie the Fly’ and the ‘It’s time’ campaign that propelled Gough Whitlam’s Labor Party into office.
 It also created the giant ‘Coke’ sign that is a landmark in Sydney’s Kings Cross.
 More

 According to the Australian Chicken Meat Federation, until the late 1950s chicken meat in Australia was mainly a by-product of the egg industry.
 The chickens that graced tables on special occasions were either spent laying hens or cockerels.
 Chickens were raised by family firms and “backyard operations”.
 Commercial operations gathered pace with the release of the first specially bred meat chicken variety in 1959.
 More